model-checking/kani/docs/src/rustc-hacks.md

 ### EMACS (with `use-package`)
 First, `Cargo.toml` and `rustup toolchain` steps are identical to VS Code.
-Install Rust-analyzer binaries under `~/.cargo/bin/`.
+Install Rust-analyzer binary under `~/.cargo/bin/`.

 On EMACS, add the following to your EMACS lisp files.
 They will install the necessary packages using the `use-package` manager.